underscoreio/essential-slick-code/README.md

 # Source Code to Accompany _Essential Slick_.

-To run the examples, you need to [install SBT](http://www.scala-sbt.org/release/tutorial/Setup.html).
+## About the Book

+_Essential Slick_ provides a compact, no-nonsense guide to everything you need to know to use Slick in a commercial setting:

+*    Chapter 1 provides an abbreviated overview of the library as a whole, demonstrating the fundamentals of data modelling, connecting to the database, and running queries.
+*    Chapter 2 covers basic select queries, introducing Slick’s query language and delving into some of the details of type inference and type checking.
+*    Chapter 3 covers queries for inserting, updating, and deleting data.
+*    Chapter 4 discusses data modelling, including defining custom column and table types.
+*    Chapter 5 explores advanced select queries, including joins and aggregates.
+*    Chapter 6 provides a brief overview of Plain SQL queries—a useful tool when you need fine control over the SQL sent to your database.

+To find out more about the book and download the preview chapters, see [Underscore.io](http://underscore.io/training/courses/essential-slick/).

+This first edition is for Slick 2.1

+## About the Code

-There's a folder for each chapter, and each folder contains an SBT project.
+The code is organised as a folder for each chapter.
+Each folder contains an SBT project.

-Each file is either the example from the book, or the scaffolding for the exercises.
+Each file is either the examples from the book, or the scaffolding for the exercises.

-## Chapter 1 (Basics), 2 (Selecting Data) and 3 (Creating and Modifying Data)
+### Chapter 1 (Basics), 2 (Selecting Data) and 3 (Creating and Modifying Data)

 These projects contain a single source file, _main.scala_.
 Use the SBT `run` or `~run` command.